adriano282/encrypting-data-in-postgresql/README.md

 ### There is a docker-compose file containing:

- - a PostgreSQL database;
+ - a PostgreSQL database

- - Adminer [http://localhost:5433] for accessing the PostgreSQL database in brownser.
+ - Adminer [http://localhost:5433] for accessing the PostgreSQL database in brownser

     Access info: \
        Server	  - "database" \